aramsimonyan1/crypto-reverse-engineering/README.md

 2. Recovering the Python source code

-The `.pyc` file was decompiled into readable Python code using an online decompiler:
+The `DH shared secret generation.pyc` file was decompiled into readable Python code using an online decompiler:
 ```bash
     https://pychaos.io
 ```